-Johne’s disease is a common cause of death and reduced growth rates among deer.
-It is also known as paratuberculosis and there are two main strains in New Zealand.
-Deer are mostly affected by the cattle strain.
+Johne’s disease (also known as paratuberculosis) is a common cause of death and reduced growth rates among deer.

 How does the disease spread?

 Johne’s disease typically enters an uninfected farm via the purchase of apparently healthy but infected stock.
 Diseased animals can shed millions of bacteria in every gram of their faeces, contaminating their environment.

 Young deer are by far the most susceptible to infection, especially in the first few months of life.
 Infection occurs mainly when they consume feed, milk or water contaminated with faecal material from diseased animals.
 But once infected, they remain apparently healthy for an indefinite period until something triggers the disease phase, often stress related.

 Sporadic cases also occur in mixed age deer.
 Severely diseased hinds can also pass the bacteria on to their fawns through the placenta, colostrum or milk.

 What are the symptoms?

 The first sign detected on-farm is usually a slowing and then reversal of growth rates in infected individuals.
 Muscle wasting, ill thrift, diarrhoea and eventually death follow.

 A variety of compounding stressors can trigger the disease phase to begin (for example, a tough winter, a parasite burden, transport, social stress, drought, lactation, or the rut).
 Most infected deer show only early symptoms and are culled or processed before they become severely diseased and die.
 This means it can be hard to see the full scale of a Johne’s disease issue.